hapax/hapax.github.io/assets/giant-ants.md

 simple as a heartbeat, or the diet of a chipmunk, we'll actually be led to the startling conclusion that animals are *biological fractals*: they are built out of structures that look the same when you zoom in.
-Maintaining a living organism comprises a bunch of interestiong design problems, and nature evolved fractals in order to solve them.
+Maintaining a living organism comprises a bunch of interesting design problems, and nature evolved fractals in order to solve them.
 This is pretty damn cool.

 ### No giant ants